Knowledge CentreTechnical ProjectsLow-Carbon Road Infrastructure: Opportunities for Canada

 Deliverables

-• Technical Report, Stage 3: Implementation – Providing implementation guidance for road authorities on beneficial practices and progress measurement, and recommending further work and next steps
+3. Technical Report, Stage 3 – Implementation – Providing implementation guidance for road authorities on beneficial practices and progress measurement and recommending further work and next steps

-• Summary Report – Describing a recommended framework for low-carbon road infrastructure in Canada, drawing on the three technical reports and feedback received from TAC committees, member organizations and stakeholders; it will be intended for consumption by a diverse audience of decision makers, practitioners, consultants, suppliers and non-profit organizations
+• A final report titled Low-Carbon Road Infrastructure: Opportunities for Canada.
+This report will outline a framework of beneficial practices for low-carbon road infrastructure in Canada, incorporating the three technical reports and feedback received from TAC committees, member organizations and stakeholders; it will be intended for transportation practitioners across a diverse set of road infrastructure components

 • Planning (e.g. alignment, sizing, provision of facilities for transit and active transportation)